-- The Academic Programs link connects you to a listing of each academic college, department and program offered at Northern Illinois University.
-Information regarding requirements, policies, course offerings, instructional, laboratory and other facilities specific to the program, faculty and instructional personnel, is housed on the Academic Program websites.
-To locate this information, please click the Academic Programs link above.
-Once there, select Undergraduate, Graduate, Law or Colleges & Departments, to view and select from the program listing.
+- Academic programs - listings of each academic college, department and program offered at Northern Illinois University.
+Information regarding requirements, policies, course offerings, instructional, laboratory and other facilities specific to the program, faculty and instructional personnel will be located on individual program websites.

 - Transfer of Credit Policy and Articulation Agreements